gipalob/8-Bit-RISC-RNS/8-bit-RISC-RNS/README.md

 3) QOL ISA Improvements
     - `LDI` Instruction:
         - Load an 8-bit immediate value into a register.
+    - `INPUT` and `OUTPUT` Instructions:
+        - Similar to the instructions' implementation in PicoBlaze, can recieve/send data to/from the processor via an immediate-defined port.
+The read/write strobes are raised post-EX.
+A UART module is instantiated by `top.v` (which instantiates `processor_top`).
+UART is tied to these I/O ports:
+        - `8'h01`: UART TX Data output from processor
+        - `8'h02`: UART RX Data input to processor
+        - `8'h03`: Data present in UART Buffer
+        - `8'h04`: UART Buffer is full
     - Hazard Detection:
         - The original implementation had a 'hole' in hazard detection.
 For example, if you attempt to execute this series of instructions:
         ```